-Banking in Germany isn't all that different from back home but there are a few twists.
+Banking in Germany isn't all that different from back home - but there are a few twists.

 Expatriates staying in Germany for an extended period will probably need a German bank connection.
 Setting up an account is a fairly straightforward operation, much the same as at home.
 All you need are your passport and money for the initial deposit.
 You may also be asked to show proof of a German address.

-The Geldautomats are interconnected and you can get cash from just about any one you find in Germany and its neighboring countries.
-And the use of them in many, but not all cases, could be free if you go to a bank of the same name and/or type as your own.
-Withdrawing money from a Geldauutomat of a different bank than your own may cost extra.
+The Geldautomat are interconnected and you can get cash from just about any one you find in Germany and its neighboring countries.
+And the use of them in many, but not all, cases, could be free if you go to a bank of the same name and/or type as your own.
+Withdrawing money from a Geldautomat of a different bank than your own may cost extra.
 Sometimes the extra charges are a percentage of the amount withdrawn and sometimes a flat fee is charged.
 The costs can range from €1.00 to €10.00.
 The affiliated bank is normally shown on the machine itself or even on the screen.

 There are four different types of banks in Germany: public sector commercial banks (Private Geschäftsbanken), savings banks (Sparkassen), credit cooperatives (Kreditgenossenschaften) and the Postbank.
 The distinctions between these are of little interest to most depositors.
 The rules for a standard checking account (Girokonto) are generally identical.

 There are several ways of making payments in Germany.

 Transfer (Überweisung) is used to transfer money from one account to another.
 You fill in a paper transfer form (Überweisungsformular) and hand it in or complete the form online and use a TAN number to complete the transaction.